GWC-DCMB/CapstoneProject/README.md

 # CapstoneProject
-Step by step goals for completing the Girls Who Code at UM DCMB Capstone Projet.
+Step by step goals for completing the Girls Who Code at UM DCMB Capstone Project.

-- At the end of each meeting the latest .ipynb should be uploaded to your Google Drive.
-Make some notes in the notebook via  comments, in a Google doc, or in a group message on Slack regarding what you accomplished and what you need to do.
+- At the end of each meeting the latest .ipynb should be uploaded to a Google Drive folder shared with your project group.
+Keep track of your progress in the notebook via comments, in a Google doc, or in a group message on Slack regarding what you accomplished and what you need to do.
-- You can communicate with your group on Slack
+- You can communicate with your group & facilitator on Slack!
-- Check out the [how-tos](/how-tos.md) if you're stuck on something!
-A list of functions, methods, packages can be found [here](https://docs.google.com/document/d/1kRYLVXATEQqqjyLVpLc1LIXsaxPoVe0vlP6qOxNvjR8/edit?usp=sharing)

 ## Data Analysis Step by Step

 ### Get organized!
-- One partner should make a Google Drive folder and share it with group mentor and partner
+- One partner should make a Google Drive folder and share it with group mentor and partner(s)
 - Start familiarizing yourself with your data.
 What are the data types in each column of the data set (e.g. float, string)?

 ### Hypothesis generation